arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 list](https://github.com/purescript/purescript/wiki/Differences-from-Haskell).
 You should read this first.

-Here are a couple things that often came up in the code I was writing:
+Here are a couple things that often came up when I was writing code:

 - [`forall`](https://github.com/purescript/purescript/wiki/Differences-from-Haskell#explicit-forall)
   is explicit in PureScript.
 This is somewhat annoying, but easy to get used